jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 I joined the NuGet team right as NuGet 1.5 was shipping.
 At that time, it was basically a side project, with everyone on the team also working on other products.
 NuGet was open source and the client was downloaded through CodePlex and installed as a Visual Studio extension.

-NuGet, like every package manager, needs a public package repository.
+NuGet, like every package manager, needed a public package repository.
 [NuGet.org](https://www.nuget.org) was built by our team, which happened to be the same folks working on ASP.NET MVC, ASP.NET Web Pages, Razor, and a few other products.
 Can you guess what protocol we were told we _must_ use for the NuGet client to connect to the NuGet Gallery?

 You guessed it: **OData**

 I'll save the details for when we get together over beers, but that choice didn't work out very well and the team has been working to change course *for years*.
-[Howard Dierking](https://www.howarddierking.com/) and I worked together on NuGet and we spent a significant portion of our time working on the problem of how to unwind OData out of the stack.
+[Howard Dierking](https://www.howarddierking.com/) and I worked together on NuGet and we spent a significant portion of our time figuring out how to unwind OData out of the stack.

 Here are some reference blog posts that shed some light on the effort: